Clare Hollingworth: Awards and honours

 In 1962, Hollingworth won Woman Journalist of the Year for her reporting of the civil war in Algeria (Hannen Swaffer Awards, UK).
 She won the James Cameron Award for Journalism (1994).
 In 1999, she received a lifetime achievement award from the UK television programme What the Papers Say.
 In 1982, she was made an Officer of the Order of the British Empire for services to journalism.

 On 10 October 2017, Google showed a Doodle for Clare Hollingworth's 106th birthday.

 Charitable work

-Hollingworth, while reporting from Poland at the outbreak of World War II in 1939, also performed charitable work, helping and working with Czechoslovak refugees in Poland as part of her work with the British Committee for Refugees from Czechoslovak (BCRC).
+Hollingworth, while reporting from Poland at the outbreak of World War II in 1939, also performed charitable work, helping and working with Czechoslovak refugees in Poland as part of her work with the British Committee for Refugees from Czechoslovakia (BCRC).
 It is estimated she helped two- to three-thousand people escape from the Nazis' clutches, as the takeover frightened many to seek shelter.